 However, some video call apps can be too complex for older adults, while others lack the features that caregivers need.

-That’s why we feel compelled to share thorough content about the best video calling apps specifically suited for elder care to help elders stay in touch with loved ones or care teams.
+That’s why we feel compelled to share thorough content about the best video calling apps specifically suited for elder care, helping elders stay in touch with loved ones or care teams.

 You will find in this guide easy-to-use tools that simplify communication, reduce stress, and help seniors feel more connected, anywhere life takes them.